ihmcrobotics/ihmc-optimizer-wrappers/README.md

-# Java wrapper for common video encoding format
+# Java wrapper for serveral optimization libraries

 This library wraps qpOASES C/C++ library in Java.